potatopoutato/RiskAI_Test/README.md

 // Define the output directory path val outputPath = "/data/merged_with_rolling.csv"  // Replace with the desired output path for the merged dataset with rolling statistics

-// Write the merged DataFrame with rolling statistics to the output path with a single partition mergedDFWithRollingMed
+// Write the merged DataFrame with rolling statistics to the output path with 10 partitions mergedDFWithRollingMed
   .coalesce(10)  // Set the number of partitions to 10
   .write